 Artist Spotlight: Charlie Davis

-Charlie Davis’ illustrations are packed with color, texture, and joy.
-He’s a people watcher, pulling his imaginative ideas from the interactions he sees around him — his wanderings, his favorite artists, and just about everything else!
+Charlie Davis’ illustrations are packed with colour, texture, and joy.
+He’s a people watcher, pulling his imaginative ideas from the interactions he sees around him — his wanderings, his favourite artists, and just about everything else!
 Since Charlie’s pieces tell stories we love, we reached out to learn more about how he works and his unique vision.

 CD: I find myself playing music depending on the speed I need to work.
 If there’s a good amount of time before the deadline, it’s often a chilled out, relaxing sound.
 However, if it’s close to deadline, then it can get pretty fast and heavy!

 Adobe Stock: What has been your biggest challenge as an artist?

 CD: I feel the biggest challenge as an illustrator is to manage yourself and be your own critic.
 Often working alone, it is difficult to critique or assess your work in the early stages, and in that sense, you have to trust your eyes and your creative gut!